Aloha! Are you trying to decide where to stay on Maui?

 Watch the surfers, windsurfers and kitesurfers ride wicked waves.

-No doubt about it, Paia is well worth considering for where to stay in Maui!
-A car is essential to get you there and around.
+No doubt about it, Paia is a great place to stay on Maui for cool-hunters and surfer types!
+A car is essential to get you there and around, however.

-(Next visit, we’d like to tack on a few days in Paia to place us closer to all the things to do on the Road to Hana, covered below under #8.)
+(Next visit, we’d like to tack on a few days in Paia so we can leisurely explore attractions along the Road to Hana, covered below under #7.)

 With private access to three miles of white sand beach, the Paia Inn’s shabby-chic Bali-inspired rooms and suites beckon you to unwind.